akajuvonen/test-snake-pygame/README.md

 ## Dependencies

 You only need python, virtualenv and pip.
 Then create a new virtual environment, and inside that run `make init`.
 This will pull the necessary dependencies from requirements file using pip.
+The required packages are listed in `requirements.txt`.

 ## Tests